CARING FAMILY, S.C.

 Parking

 Caring Family uses both front and back entrances to make a more peaceful experience for you, we are still all one cohesive practice.
-Our apologies when you have to "go to the other entrance" (or drive around to find a parking spot).
+Our apologies when you must "go to the other entrance" (or drive around for a parking spot).

 After Hours

 The office is keeping late hours four nights a week.
 We realize problems crop up that may seem urgent after the office has closed.
 Please be sure your call is based on the seriousness of your medical problem and not on convenience.
-The answering service triages some of the requests.
 Voice mail keeps our costs down for non-emergency calls.
 When you truly need to speak to a doctor, whichever doctor is receiving calls that week will be paged.
 Your call to a doctor after hours should be returned within 20 minutes.
 If you do not hear from them within that time, CALL BACK.

 Practice hours

-You may choose the provider of your choice, or just take the most convenient time.
+You may choose the provider of your choice or take the most convenient time.
 Please call ahead for an appointment.

 Emergencies